Publications

 The Day of Small Things – by George Lings

-A large-scale analysis of over 1100 fxC surveyed across 21 dioceses of the Church of England, this project provides vast and rich data on missional and ecclesial characteristics of fresh expressions of Church.
+A large-scale analysis of over 1100 fxC surveyed across 21 dioceses of the Church of England.

 Encountering the Day of Small Things – by George Lings